Brexit information for EU & EEA and Swiss Nationals

 Brexit transition information for EU, EEA and Swiss Nationals

-The end of the Brexit transition period is scheduled for 31st December 2020.
-If you are an EU, EEA or Swiss national, it is important that you understand how this will impact your ability to study with us and you may need to take action to secure your status, if you have not done so already.
+The Brexit transition period ended on 31st December 2020.
+If you are an EU, EEA or Swiss national, it is important that you understand how this impacts your ability to study with us.
+You may need to take action to secure your status, if you have not done so already.

 Please select one of the following to understand how the end of the Brexit transition will affect you: